alco-company/mortimer-bellis/WORKLOG.md

 - translation missing on invitation email - new user
 - do not show error on /users/session/new
 - send invitation - describe how to separate more new users
+- hide user secondline on list users - or show name

 ### 17/3/2025